60+ BEST Things To Do In Banff

 Ice skating in Banff is a highlight for not just visitors to Banff but those that live in the Bow Valley.
 The Canadian Rockies have some of the best wild skating in the world!
 When the lakes freeze here, they create some of the world’s most beautiful ice rinks.
 Imagine skating on clear ice among all these giant mountains.

-We chase the ice during the months of November and December when the lakes freeze, but the snow hasn’t fallen quite yet.
+We typically chase the wild ice during the months of November and December when the lakes freeze, but the snow hasn’t fallen quite yet.
 Some of the best lakes to ice skate on in Banff are Lake Minnewanka, Johnson Lake, and Lake Louise, but there are plenty of others!
-See our favorite spots in ice skate in the Canadian Rockies here.

 Head to Canmore!